exasol/pytest-plugins/pytest-backend/README.md

 # pytest-exasol-backend Plugin

-The `pytest-exasol-backend` plugin is a collection of pytest fixtures commonly used for testing projects related to Exasol.
-In particular, it provides unified access to both Exasol On-Prem and SaaS backends.
-This eliminates the need to build different sets of tests for different backends.
+Pytest plugin `pytest-exasol-backend` provides pytest fixtures for using various variants of Exasol database instances in integration tests.

+In particular, the plugin enables accessing both Exasol On-Prem and SaaS backends in a unified way.

+This enables your integration tests to use either backend variant without modification, incl. iterating the test for each backend variant.

 ## Features